-A penalty imposed by the University is in addition to a penalty imposed for violation of section 2903.31 of the Revised Code, the criminal laws of this state, or any other rules or policies to which the violator may be subject.
+A penalty imposed by the University is in addition to a penalty imposed for violation of section 2903.31 of the Ohio Revised Code, the criminal laws of this state, or any other rules or policies to which the violator may be subject.

-X. Retaliation.
+- X. Retaliation.
 The University strictly prohibits retaliation.
-Retaliation against an individual for reporting an allegation, for supporting an alleged violator, or for assisting in providing information relevant to an allegation, or any adverse action taken against a person participating in the University's process is a violation of

-University policy.
-Any form of relation should be reported to the Associate Vice President of Safety & Wellness immediately.

-XI.
-Training and Education.
-The University provides students with hazing education that includes information regarding hazing awareness, prevention, intervention, and the provisions of this Anti-Hazing Policy.
-This educational program may be conducted in-person or online, and will be offered at least once for all students to complete during new student orientation.
+Retaliation against an individual for reporting an allegation, for supporting an alleged violator, or for assisting in providing information relevant to an allegation, or any adverse action taken against a person participating in the University's process is a violation of University policy.
+Any form of relation should be reported to the Associate Vice President of Safety & Wellness immediately. - XI.
+Anti-Hazing Prevention and Awareness Programs.
+The University provides students, staff, faculty, and volunteers with hazing education that includes information regarding hazing awareness, prevention, intervention, and the provisions of this Anti-Hazing Policy.